crystal-ruby/pages/salama/optimisations.md

 Initializing the cached values is by normal lazy initialization.
 Ie we check for nil and if so we do the dynamic lookup, and store the result.

-Remember, we cache Layout against function address.
-Since Layouts never change, we're done.
+Remember, we cache Type against function address.
+Since Types never change, we're done.
 We could (as hinted above) do things with counters or robins, but that is for later.

-Alas: While Layouts are constant, darn the ruby, method implementations can actually change!
-And while it is tempting to just create a new Layout for that too, that would mean going through existing objects and changing the Layout, nischt gut.
+Alas: While Types are constant, darn the ruby, method implementations can actually change!
+And while it is tempting to just create a new Type for that too, that would mean going through existing objects and changing the Type, nischt gut.
 So we need change notifications, so when we cache, we must register a change listener and update the generated function, or at least nullify it.